-APS has joined with the Central New Mexico Community College to develop a dual-credit school on the main CNM campus that will allow students to complete their high school diploma while earning a two-year college degree, certificate or credits towards a bachelor's degree.
-The as-yet named school will open in the fall of 2013 to sophomores, juniors and seniors from across the greater Albuquerque community.
+APS has joined with the Central New Mexico Community College to develop a dual-credit school on the main CNM campus that allows students to complete their high school diploma while earning a two-year college degree, certificate or credits towards a bachelor's degree.
+College & Career High School opened in the fall of 2013 to sophomores, juniors and seniors from across the greater Albuquerque community.
 Students pay no tuition for college classes or textbook fees, and they get a jump on their college education.

-APS is starting up a full-time virtual high school that will be located at eCADEMY.
-The school will blend online classes with face-to-face instruction.
-There will be no tuition or textbook fees for students.
+APS now has a full-time virtual high school that blends online classes with face-to-face instruction.
+There is no tuition or textbook fees for students.

-Freshmen and sophomores will be allowed to enroll in the virtual high school for fall 2013.
-Juniors will be added in 2014 and seniors in 2015.
+Incoming freshmen, sophomores and juniors will be allowed to enroll in the school in 2014.
 While much of the classwork will be completed online, students will be required to spend some time on campus, for example, for science labs.
-The school will be on a trimester schedule.
+The school is on a trimester schedule.

-Though it will be housed at Sandia, all qualified students from around Albuquerque are invited and encouraged to participate in the programme.
-It will be available to students in the Class of 2015 and beyond.
-They will enter the two-year program as juniors.
+Though it is housed at Sandia, all qualified students from around Albuquerque are invited and encouraged to participate in the program.
+Students enter the two-year program as juniors.